Maxim Crane Works saves $13M with predictive maintenance program

 Maxim Crane Works (or “Maxim Crane”) is North America’s largest crane rental company and lifting solutions provider serving thousands of customers across 60 locations.

-Before Samsara, Maxim Crane had limited visibility into what their employees were experiencing on the road—when accidents occurred, they faced many challenges in verifying what actually happened.
-This meant Maxim Crane had limited control over proving their employees’ innocence.
-And, with the largest crane and support fleet in the continental United States, logging tens of millions of on-road miles annually, there was no shortage of on-road incidents.
-Additionally, the company’s previous telematics system provided very limited insights into several fleet metrics, which impacted training opportunities for their team.
+Before Samsara, Maxim Crane had limited visibility into what their employees were experiencing on the road—when accidents occurred, they faced many challenges in verifying what actually happened and proving their employees’ innocence.
+And, with the largest crane and support fleet in the continental United States, logging tens of millions of on-road miles annually, incidents are inevitable.
+Additionally, the company’s previous telematics system provided very limited insights.
+Maxim Crane looked for a solution that could address all of these concerns, in a single, unified platform.

 facebooktwitter logoLinkedIn logoEmail icon